jaidharosenblatt/monopoly/doc/plan/DESIGN_PLAN.md

 It is also responsible for displaying a roll.
 We are using a Chance interface in order make our design flexible for types of different ways of displaying rolls (multiple dice or just a number to display).
 This interface has a single method, `List<Integer> displayRoll()` for displaying all of the randomly generated numbers from the model.

 #### Tabs Module
+The tabs module is responsible for the four tabs that display information about the game.
+These four are, PlayerDisplay, Properties, Rules, and Settings.
+The first three are all solely visual components.
+The Settings tab differes from these others because it can be interacted with to change some of the game and UI settings via drop-down menus.

+The main method of the different tabs is the `void updateTab(Tab tab, info)` which is used to go to the corresponding tab and change its information.
+This will be only used for the three visual only tabs, as the settings tab doesn't change the information it displays.
+This update method will pass the relevant information to the respective tab and will cause the displayed information to fully refresh to match the new information.
+The different tabs will be instantiated and controlled through the TabsDisplay class whose purpose is to own and manage these tabs.

 ## Example games